anshtyagi14/awseks/README.md

 ### Step 3: Create EKS Cluster

-1. Navigate to and select `Elastic Kubernetes Service` from the AWS Management Console.
+1. Navigate to and select "Elastic Kubernetes Service" from the AWS Management Console.

 <img src="src/19.png"/>

-2. Within Elastic Kubernetes Service, click on `Clusters` in the left sidebar, then select "Add cluster" followed by the "Create" button.
+2. Within Elastic Kubernetes Service, click on "Clusters" in the left sidebar, then select "Add cluster" followed by the "Create" button.

 <img src="src/20.png"/>

-3. Enter a name for your cluster, choose the desired Kubernetes version, and select the previously created `EKS-Cluster-Role`.
+3. Enter a name for your cluster, choose the desired Kubernetes version, and select the previously created "EKS-Cluster-Role".
 Click "Next" to proceed.

 <img src="src/21.png"/>